 In general, what kinds of assets are exempt from being counted for Medicaid qualification?

-- Your principal residence (subject to equity limits in some states) if you, your spouse, or dependent child still live in the house, or if you intend to return to the house.
+- Your principal residence (subject to equity limits in some states) if you, your spouse, or your dependent child still live in the house or if you intend to return to the house.

 - Personal property and effects, such as furnishings, belongings, appliances, and household goods.
 Some states place a cap on the allowable amount.

-- A designated revocable account for burial funds with a value of up to $1,500 per spouse.
+- A designated revocable (can be canceled) account for burial funds with a value of up to $1,500 per spouse.
 Other burial funds, irrevocable burial contracts, and cash surrender value from life insurance will reduce this allowable amount.

-- An irrevocable contract for burial space items (with no limitation on the amount) for you and your immediate family members including your spouse, your children (including adoptive and stepchildren), their spouses, your siblings and their spouses, and your parents.
-Burial space items include caskets, urns, vaults, burial plots, cremation niches, headstones, opening and closing of the grave, and perpetual care.
-Burial space items are counted as separate from burial funds.
+- An irrevocable (cannot be canceled) contract for burial space items (with no limitation on the amount) for you and your immediate family members, including your spouse, your children (including adoptive and stepchildren), their spouses, your siblings and their spouses, and your parents.
+Burial space items include caskets, urns, vaults, burial plots, cremation niches, headstones, grave opening and closing, and perpetual care.
+Burial space items are separate from burial funds.

 - A larger irrevocable contract for burial funds for you and your spouse only that includes funeral service costs such as transportation of the body, embalming, cremation, flowers, clothing, services of the funeral director and staff, etc.

-- One automobile (in some cases there is a limit on the market value) for spouse or child if used to visit the person who is ill.
+- One automobile (in some cases, there is a limit on the market value).

-- A married couple can keep considerably more if one spouse is still well, and does not need Medicaid; in most cases half the assets up to a certain amount.
+- A married couple can keep considerably more if one spouse is still well and does not need Medicaid.
+Learn more about Medicaid’s protections against spousal impoverishment.

 Non-exempt assets are those that Medicaid considers as part of your accessible, countable assets when you apply for assistance.
-You will be expected to liquidate these types of assets to help you pay for long term care costs.
-Non-exempt assets will be considered as available to you to use toward paying the cost of your medical care.
-This includes money and a variety of real and personal property which can be valued and turned into cash.
-These include (but are not limited to):
+You will be expected to liquidate these assets to help you pay for long-term care costs.
+Non-exempt assets include (but are not limited to):

 - Checking and savings accounts